mellow001/ConcertCraze/README.md

 * searching for venues and artists.
 * learning more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
+We want ConcertCraze to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
 Let's make that happen!

 ### Tech Stack